ericlafontsee/Weather-Dashboard/README.md

 To build or edit this application you will need Visual Studio Code or a text editor

 ## Installation
-To access Open Weather Map, you need to request an API key and use the following url to query:
+To access Open Weather Map, you need to request an API key and use the following URL to query:
 ```
 http://api.openweathermap.org/data/2.5/forecast?q={city name}&appid={your api key}
 ```